ovarro-ts/connect-four-tech-test/README.md

 * Show the game grid state/progress in the console or log to a file.
 * Show the next player to play, Red or Yellow.
 * Show the winner.
-* These operations should be exposed through a REST API.

 ## Advanced (Optional)